-We encourage readers to submit articles for publication on any aspect of contemporary forced migration.
-(Please note that we do not publish book reviews.)
+We encourage readers to send us written submissions for publication on any aspect of contemporary forced migration.

 Each issue of FMR has a feature theme and usually a section of ‘general’ articles on other topics related to refugees, IDPs or stateless people.